Responding to the Coronavirus Pandemic with Compassion - Dr Sarah Temple

 - stock up on honey and tissues and remember your hay fever medication

 The Mindful Emotion Coaching and ACE awareness (MACE) approach to stress management and wellness that we have put together is underpinned by research from Harvard University and because of this we have access to the Harvard Medical School Coronavirus Resource Center which has a constantly updated webpage with answers to questions about things like :

 - dealing with stress, anxiety and a range of other emotions

-Dr. Greg L. Fricchione is the Mind Body Medical Institute Professor of Psychiatry at Harvard Medical School.
-In this podcast he places in context the worries we all feel at the momen and talks about positive, tolerable and toxic stress as well as the science of mindfulness and the role of mindful activities in reducing stress and anxiety.
-He is joined by Dr. Fricchione who is the faculty editor for the Harvard Health Publishing special health report Stress Management.
+Dr Greg L. Fricchione is the Mind Body Medical Institute Professor of Psychiatry at Harvard Medical School.
+In this podcast he places in context the worries we all feel at the moment and talks about positive, tolerable and toxic stress as well as the science of mindfulness and the role of mindful activities in reducing stress and anxiety.

 You may be aware that legislative changes are currently in process through 'The Coronavirus Act' - if you are a health or care worker it's certainly worth keeping up with what this means for all of us on the ground.